6 Reasons Gin is Healthier Than You Realize

 As mentioned previously, the juniper in gin is a good treatment for arthritis and rheumatism.
 The alcohol content can help on that front too, and reduce inflammation.

-One of the best folk remedies for achy joints is to soak raisins in gin and eat them on a daily basis.
-Of course it is important to consume them in moderation or you could end up with other issues.
+One of the best folk remedies for achy joints is to soak raisins in gin and eat them daily.
+Of course, it is important to consume them in moderation or you could end up with other issues.

 As you may have noticed the one caveat is that you must drink gin in moderation, and never in excess.
 Try to limit yourself to a single glass of gin every night, and you should be able to improve your health without running into any problems.
 If you do notice any adverse reactions, be sure to stop and consult a doctor.